 Example: You're creating a 'build-a-box' website selling custom cosmetics boxes, and want to force customers to buy between 5 and 10 items to go in their box.
 You can achieve this by setting a minimum quantity of 5 and a maximum quantity of 10.

-Recommended plugins: I recommend either of these plugins, both of which play nicely with WooCommerce Product Table:
+Recommended plugins: I recommend either of these plugins, both of which play nicely with WooCommerce Product Table and Quick View Pro:

-I’d generally recommend choosing the official WooCommerce quantity restriction extension in most cases.
-The exception is if you want to restrict quantities within a specific category (e.g. force customers to purchase 5 products from the ‘Box Contents’ category).
+I'd generally recommend choosing the official WooCommerce quantity restriction extension in most cases.
+The exception is if you want to restrict quantities within a specific category.
+(E.g. you might want to force customers to purchase 5 products from the 'Box Contents' category.)
 Only the YITH plugin provides category-level control of WooCommerce product quantities.

 How to choose a WooCommerce product restrictions plugin

-As you can see, there are lots of ways to add restriction rules to control how your WooCommerce products are sold.
-Read through the description and examples of each plugin, and choose the one that fits best with the logic you need.
+As you can see, there are lots of ways to add restriction rules to your WooCommerce products.
+Read through the description and examples of each plugin.
+Then you can choose the one that fits best with the logic you need.